 “To the best of our knowledge, no studies describe and compare bulk tank milk quality, udder health and hygiene on bedded pack farms and tiestall barns of similar size and management style.”

 Although a formal, systematic literature review was not performed, the review of literature available from peer-reviewed publications in the English language around milk quality, udder hygiene, and mastitis risk and bedded pack housing for lactating dairy animals was quite extensive.
 The three previously mentioned publications (line 111-116) compared compost bedded packs to freestall facilities, and as the manuscript currently reads (“to the best of our knowledge”), no peer-reviewed publications in the English language were encountered that directly compared these specific metrics (udder hygiene, aerobic milk culture data, and mastitis risk) between tiestall herds and herds using a bedded pack system.
 As this is an aspect of the current study that is a novel contribution to bedded pack research, we thought it was important to highlight it as such.
+There are two key industry issues that we think make this statement important to include in the manuscript.
+1) Globally, the dairy industry is under increasing pressure to phase out the use of tiestall confinement facilities, forcing individual dairy farmers to seek alternative housing systems.
+2) In seeking alternative housing systems, dairy farmers are likely to be interested in bedded pack systems as an alternative to freestall barns for the reasons cited in our manuscript and the literature.
+These reasons suggest to us that reporting milk quality metrics on tiestall herds with those adopting bedded pack systems in the same geographic region is valuable data.

 Line 120: Bedded pack barn was already abbreviated.